How To Wake Up Early And Why You Should

 You don’t need to make drastic changes; no one should go from night owl to Mark Wahlberg’s routine in one night.
 Start with gradual changes and build up to waking up earlier.

-Here are seven tips to help you to get started:
+Seven tips to help you to get started

 Have Two Alarm Clocks